top of page

 Ternes Burton stripping tabs are made from mylar, a type of plastic.
 The round hole clips onto the pin of the register pin.
 The tabs are attached to the back edge of the printing paper.
 They can be bought in bags of 100 plus.
 ST1 has a 1/4” hole,

 An office hole punch can be used to punch holes in the printing paper instead of using tabs.
 Sizes vary.
-My UK hole punch is slightly smaller and so a snugger fit.
+My UK hole punch is slightly smaller, so it's a snugger fit.

 Both are available from Handprinted in the UK and Ternes Burton in the USA.